 In different areas of the world, the regulations differ.
 In most American states, there are specific times of the year that deer can be taken.
 These are usually in the fall, after the fawns are mature enough to survive for themselves and before the winter, when food is less plentiful.

 In many areas, it is essential to hunt deer to reduce the populations!
 Loss of habitat due to human encroachment on their territories has played a huge role in over population of deer herds in many areas.
 If populations are not reduced the entire herd will suffer from starvation, during the winter.
-Car accidents are a large danger to deer in most areas, as well, especially when a herd is overpopulated.
+Car accidents are a large danger to deer and motor vehicle users in most areas, as well, especially when a herd is overpopulated.

 There are also diseases and pests that will be more prevalent in an overpopulated herd.
 In the northeast, pests, like deer ticks are quite dangerous to humans, causing lyme disease.